WakishiDeer/speech-facial-movement-recording-system-for-avatar-animation/README.md

 It will automatically create JSON files under the `speech-facial-movement-recording-system-for-avatar-animation-web/assets/user_data/{PARTICIPANT_UUID}`.

+For Windows users, some might encounter problem while the generation.
-For Windows user, there is a limitation of long length of path, so you need to allow it.
+This is happened because there is a limitation of long length of path, so you need to allow it.
 For more information, please refer to [this site](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry).